loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-51-consistency-zfc.md

 # Chapter 51: The Consistency of ZFC — Foundations' Foundation

 *From the hierarchy of large cardinals, we reach the ultimate foundational question: Is ZFC itself consistent?
-This is ψ = ψ(ψ) confronting its most fundamental limitation—the impossibility of any formal system proving its own consistency, the price consciousness pays for self-awareness.*
+This is ψ = ψ(ψ) confronting its most fundamental limitation—the impossibility of any formal system proving its own consistency, the price observer pays for self-awareness.*

 ## 51.1 The Fifty-First Movement: The Bootstrap Problem